uclaioes/bayren-atlas/tutorial.md

 * The fourth menu displays the specific building category, which includes the following: Agricultural, Commercial, Industrial, Institutional, Multi-Family, Single-Family, Other, and Unknown.
 * The final two menus allow month and year selection.
 Any combination of months and years may be selected.

     * NOTE: When multiple months and/or multiple years are selected for a statistical distribution (*Median, Median Per Sq.
 Ft., Per Capita*), the values displayed in the map will show the monthly median of those values for the time periods selected.
-This happens because the statistical values are precomputed in the backend of the database.
+This happens because the statistical values are precomputed in the confidential backend of the database.
 That will also occur in the time series graph when the *aggregate* option is selected.
 When *Total* is selected, the map and graphs will display the sum over the time periods selected.

 #### **Map by Building Size**